dCache/dcache/docs/TheBook/src/main/markdown/cookbook-transport-security.md

 Testing protocols and cipher suites
 ===================================

-To test whether the WebDAV door is safe, there are some tests you can perform.
+To test whether the WebDAV door is secure, there are some tests you can perform.